chinedufn/percy/README.md

 The best way to get up to speed is by checking out [The Percy Book](https://chinedufn.github.io/percy/), but here is a very basic example to get your feet wet with.

-For a full example of an isomorphic web app in Rust check out the [isomorphic example](examples/isomorphic).

 ### Quickstart - Getting your feet wet

 Percy allows you to create applications that only have server side rendering, only client side rendering, or both server and client side rendering.

-Here's a quick-and-easy working example of client side rendering that you can try right now.
+Here's a quick-and-easy working example of client side rendering that you can try right now:

 ---